OWASP/www-project-secure-headers/index.md

 👩‍💻 The work on the OSHP projects and associated components is tracked using the GitHub [project feature](https://github.com/orgs/oshp/projects/2).

+## Notification of update

+📡 This [atom web feed](https://github.com/OWASP/www-project-secure-headers/commits/master.atom) can be used to be notified when an update is pushed on the OSHP website's repository.

 ## Contributors

 💌 Contributors to OSHP, before the migration of the project to [GitHub](https://github.com/OWASP/www-project-secure-headers):